mreschka/helios2mqtt/README.md

 ## Credits

-Thanks to [hobbyquaker](https://github.com/hobbyquaker) for your qork on smarthome an hm2mqtt!
+Thanks to [hobbyquaker](https://github.com/hobbyquaker) for your work on smarthome an hm2mqtt!
 This work is based on your ideas.
 First start for this was [xyz2mqtt-skeleton](https://github.com/hobbyquaker/xyz2mqtt-skeleton).